How to Create Sample Data Sets for Microsoft® Excel Spreadsheets

 Your spreadsheets need thorough testing before they can be relied upon.
 Testing requires data.
 Those data need to be representative of the data that users will input when your spreadsheet goes live.

-If your spreadsheet is to record sales of office stationery items, say, then it’s better if the data refer to “pencils”, “paper” and “erasers” than to generic lists like “Item 1”, “Item 2” and “Item 3”.
+If your spreadsheet is to record sales of office stationery items, for example, then it's better if the data refer to “pencils”, “paper” and “erasers” than to generic lists like “Item 1”, “Item 2” and “Item 3”.

 In this article are suggestions on how to produce data that your users will recognise, so that those users can be reliably engaged in testing.